What Is a DEXA Scan?

 You Get a Detailed Report

-At Desert Dexa, your 10+ page report covers body fat by region, lean mass, visceral fat, and more -- all from a single 15-minute scan.
+At Desert Dexa, your 10+ page clinical report covers body fat by region, lean mass, visceral fat, bone density -- all from a single 15-minute scan.

 What a DEXA Scan Measures